Table of Contents

 - What’s the experience of using each service like?

 - Monitoring a single environment, e.g. container cluster

 - Looking at graphs, browsing metrics, setting alerts, etc.

 - So, what’s the best tool for you?

-While both are solid options, there are key differences between the two that users should keep in mind when making a decision.
+Graphite and Prometheus seem pitted head-to-head in the world of monitoring right now.
+Both are solid options, but there are key differences between the two that users should keep in mind when making a decision.

 Here, we break down the most important distinctions and look at how the experience of using each service compares.

 And remember, you can try them out yourself on our free trial of Hosted Graphite within a few minutes.